 Good news for all Charles P. Sharkey fans, and all lovers of a good story well-told.

-After producing three divergent but excellent books for Ringwood over the past few years, Dark Loch, The Volunteer, and Memoirs of Franz Schreiber, we are excited to announce that his fourth novel Clutching at Straws, is available to pre-order now!
+After producing three divergent but excellent books for Ringwood over the past few years, Dark Loch, The Volunteer, and Memoirs of Franz Schreiber, Charlies has now written Clutching at Straws.